 There is a curious little incident worth mentioning about the Proclamation.
-Among the titles of the ruling sovereign of England is the significant title "Defender of the Faith," and the Prime Minister of those days, perhaps as adroit as the Prime Minister of these days, was in hopes that in the Indian translation this significant title would appear as "Protectress of Religion" generally.
+Among the titles of the ruling sovereign of England is the significant title "Defender of the Faith," and the Prime Minister of those days, perhaps as adroit as the Prime Minister of these days, was in hopes that in the Indian translation this significant title would appear as "Protectress of Religion ' generally.
 But he was told by experts in vernacular that it was just the title to convey to the Indian mind the idea of the special Head and Champion of a Creed antagonistic to the creeds of the country.
-So Lord Derby was inclined to omit it; but when he sought the opinion of the Queen herself she absolutely refused, and at the Queen's own suggestion Lord Derby himself redrafted the Proclamation, and the very first para therein relating to the obligation of the Queen towards the people of India, which, she says, "By the Blessings of Almighty God we shall faithfully and conscientiously fulfil" relates to our religions and runs as follows:-

-gratitude the solace of religion, we disclaim of Imperial rule and by that spirit, in all my the right and the desire to impose our time to come, I will faithfully abide."

-convictions on any of our subjects."
-Yet for two days and a half my friend the Public Prosecutor has been trying to impose convictions, I don't know whose, but certainly not ours upon six good Musalmans, and one very good Hindu.
+So Lord Derby was inclined to omit it; but when he sought the opinion of the Queen herself she absolutely refused, and at the Queen's own suggestion Lord Derby himself redrafted the Proclamation, and the very first para therein relating to the obligation of the Queen towards the people of India, which, she says, "By the Blessings of Almighty God we shall faithfully and conscientiously fulfil" relates to our religions and runs as follows:- the right and the desire to impose our time to come, I will faithfully abide." convictions on any of our subjects."
+Yet for two days and a half my friend the Public Prosecutor has been trying to impose convictions.
+I don't know whose, but certainly not ours upon six good Musalmans, and one very good Hindu.